Koukyosyumei/EvilProof/MEMO.md

 <details>

-***Overview***: This paper introduces CODA, a statically-typed language for building zero-knowledge applications.
+***Overview***: This paper introduces CODA, a statically typed language for building zero-knowledge applications.
 CODA allows developers to formally specify and verify properties of ZK applications using a powerful refinement type system.
 A major challenge in verifying ZK applications is reasoning about polynomial equations over large prime fields, which are often beyond the reach of automated theorem provers.
 CODA addresses this by generating Coq lemmas that can be interactively proven using a tactic library.

 ***Experiment***: The authors evaluated CODA on 77 ZK circuits from 9 widely-used libraries and projects in Circom.
 Because CODA is sound, any bugs in the program will result in unprovable lemmas in Coq.
 During testing, 6 benchmarks failed to discharge their proof obligations, leading to the discovery of subtle, previously unknown correctness bugs in the original Circom circuits.